Net Worth Calculator

 Home equity is shown as a helpful sub-metric: home equity = home value − mortgage balance.
 This is a simplified view that does not include selling costs, taxes, liens, or local fees.
 If your mortgage balance is higher than your home value, equity may be negative.
 Vehicle values and “other assets” are optional and can be estimated conservatively to avoid overstating net worth.

-For general educational background on building a household balance sheet and tracking assets and debts, you can review consumer finance education from the Consumer Financial Protection Bureau (CFPB) .
-This external reference is provided for general education only; InvestingLab.com is not affiliated with any agency.
+This tool does not model returns, inflation, interest rate changes, or taxes.
+For general educational background on building a household balance sheet, you can review consumer finance education from the Consumer Financial Protection Bureau (CFPB).
+See full methodology →

 How do I calculate net worth?